RockENZO/rockenzo/README.md

 # 👋 Hello there, I'm Rock! 🙋

 Welcome to my profile!
-I'm an aspiring Software Engineer with a strong foundation in ___web development, software engineering, and machine learning___.
-I'm passionate about solving complex problems, building scalable applications, and collaborating with diverse teams.
-I'm eager to contribute to impactful projects and push the boundaries of tech.
+As an aspiring Software Engineer with a solid foundation in ___web development, software engineering, and machine learning___, I have a passion for solving complex problems and building scalable applications.
+Eager to collaborate with diverse teams, I aim to contribute to impactful projects and push the boundaries of tech.

 ## 🛠 Skills 👨‍💻